Leasing a Car: Pros & Cons

-Just as you consider many factors when you lease a car, you need to analyze the costs and benefits of buying the car at the end of the lease.
+Just as you consider many factors when you lease a car, you should analyze the costs and benefits of buying the car at the end of the lease.

 Are you happy with the car’s performance?
-Do you find gas mileage is reasonable?
-Is the car always in the shop for warranty work?
+How is the gas mileage?
+Is the car often in the shop for warranty work?
 Analyze how much the car’s upkeep will cost you if you do buy it.

-If you decide the leased car is the one you want to buy, look at the residual value.
-How much is the car worth and how much would you pay to get out of your lease before it expires?4
+If you decide you’d like to buy your leased car, look at the residual value.
+How much is the car worth and how much would you pay to get out of your lease before it expires?

 More Prepare & Prevent